Patacones Costa Rican Mashed Plantains

 It’s becoming increasingly popular in Costa Rica to serve patacones in a similar style to a Mexican tostada or even an open-faced sandwich topped with ceviche, beef in red sauce, or shredded chicken.

-Nachos de patacón are also very popular, where layers of ingredients are added to each individual patacon.
+Nachos de patacón are also very popular, where layers of ingredients are added to each individual patacón.
 Either way, patacones are ridiculously delicious and an easy food to replicate in your own kitchen!

-You can also make fried plantains, or even boiled plantains.
-Plantains go great with a lunch casado or with gallo pinto as a lunch.
+Looking for more ways to eat plantains?
+You can make fried plantains or boiled plantains.
+Plantains go great with a Costa Rican lunch casado or gallo pinto.
+I even have a roundup of my favorite green plantain recipes in this post.

-Patacones Costa Rica Recipe
+Authentic Patacones Recipe

 Printable recipe below